naccrat/aweighapp/_drafts/the midwest clinic/bon-voyage-concert.md

 author_avatar: "/uploads/Naccarato-Tony.jpeg"

 ---
 Tonight was the Bon Voyage concert for the Farmington Jr. High Jazz Band.
-One Monday we will leave for the Midwest Clinic which is held at McCormick Place West in Chicago every year in December.
+On Monday we will leave for the Midwest Clinic which is held at McCormick Place West in Chicago every year in December.

 ![](/uploads/0BEAF312-48F8-48D7-9ABF-3B0B5FA40E70.jpeg)